Available digital I/O Modules

 * Temperature range depends on total output current.

 The DC inputs have a voltage threshold which for 24 V supply voltage is compliant to EN61131-2 Type 1 and Type 3 input definitions.
 Input current is clamped at a maximum of 2.4 mA.
 This norm is not defined for 12 V inputs therefore we cannot test for any compliance.
 But thresholds are reasonably reduced with supply voltage.
-If voltage supply drops under 9 V, an alarm is sent to RevPi Core.
+If voltage supply drops under 9 V, an alarm is sent to RevPi Core/Connect.
 This can be used as indication of unreliable input values which are no longer compliant to norm for a 24 V digital input.

 There is an adjustable low-pass filtering to prevent input signal bouncing.
 This filter can only be applied to all inputs or none.
 The filter only propagates input values which are stable for at least 25 µs, 750µs or 3 ms (value is part of configuration).
 All inputs are protected against ESD, bursts and surges according to demands of EN61131-2.